AhmedTurkiii/CST438-SWE-Project1/README.md

 + What is the most valuable thing you learned?

 #### Alexia Leon
+I worked on creating the favorites page, and fetching quotes through the API.
+I helped create the login page and connected it to the database to allow for user login.

 + What was the biggest challenge?
    + I think the biggest challenge for me was having to build this project while also having to learn how to use React.
 + Why was it a challenge?